remusbompa/New-Vegas/README.md

 You can find the full description of the project in the file "Tema3EGC.pdf".

-The entire project (including the OpenGl framework) can be found [here](https://drive.google.com/open?id=10-PlWJHn9WpTX8JgQpqP7hNW2VhlCp0y).
+The entire Visual Studio project (including the OpenGl framework) can be found [here](https://drive.google.com/open?id=10-PlWJHn9WpTX8JgQpqP7hNW2VhlCp0y).